nasa-petal/nasa_petal_snorkel/README.md

 Note that each script has detailed instructions in its opening comment.

 ## snorkel_spam_test
-To get a sense of how snorkel works and run a quick data labeling tutorial, utilize these files.
+Get a sense of how snorkel works and run a quick data labeling tutorial using a YouTube spam comments dataset.
 More info can be found here: https://www.snorkel.org/use-cases/01-spam-tutorial

 ## labeled_data.csv
 Dataset of labeled biomimicry data